San Jacinto Peak Hike Via Marion Mountain Trail

 When preparing to combat Acute Mountain Sickness (AMS) during a hike, it’s crucial to pack foods that are both nutritious and easy to carry.
 Firstly, opt for potassium-rich foods like bananas, including dried bananas, as they help regulate fluid balance and reduce the risk of dehydration at higher altitudes.
 Additionally, dried fruits such as dates are lightweight and provide quick energy.
 Nuts and granola offer sustained energy through healthy fats and carbohydrates.
 For a treat that also benefits your health, dark chocolate provides antioxidants that support overall well-being.
 These packable options ensure you’re adequately fueled and hydrated, helping to mitigate the effects of AMS during your hike.

-Relive my hike to San Jacinto Peak
+Relive my San Jacinto Peak Hike

 Check out my San Jacinto Peak hike on Relive!
 It’s a fantastic platform for adventure lovers to capture and share outdoor experiences like never before.
 With Relive, you can create custom videos that vividly depict your journeys, turning memories into captivating stories for sharing.
 Share the beauty of your adventures and inspire others to explore nature through Relive’s immersive storytelling.

-Post originally published on July 15, 2024, and last updated on December 4, 2024.
+Post originally published on July 15, 2024, and last updated on September 29, 2025.